I am an embroidery geek (since about 2001),

 During my childhood I loved to read books about the medieval times, like the “Nibelungensage”, “Artussage”, … – about Parzival, Lanzelot and other great knights and their adventures.
 During the secondary school I read the “Lord of the Ring” trilogy and I used to play MERS (MERP – Middle Earth Role Playing) and many other roleplaying games for several years.

 The first time I got to know about medieval markets was about 2000 / 2001 in Kaltenberg, Germany – I enjoyed the colors, the beautiful dresses, the tournament, … and decided that I wanted to do something similar.
 I really hated handicrafts at school but I decided to sew my very first dress – I bought some linen fabric and because I had no sewing machine, I sewed my very first dress by hand according to a pattern which I found in a magazine called “Karfunkel” – I have to admit that the pattern didn’t work but with some adjustments it was quite nice and wearable.
-As soon as the dress was finished, I thought it could need some nice extra decoration on it and tried to do embroidery for the very first time – I still love to wear this dress, you can find the result here: Dress 1 “Red” - I enjoyed working at the embroidery so much, that I also started to embroider other things…
+As soon as the dress was finished, I thought it could need some nice extra decoration on it and tried to do embroidery for the very first time – I still love to wear this dress - I enjoyed working at the embroidery so much, that I also started to embroider other things…

 About 2004 I got to know about the SCA and joined the society.
 I learned the Refilsaum and the Klosterstich-technique and started to learn more and more period embroidery techniques and still think that there are plenty embroidery techniques which I still have to discover…